Merry Christmas & Happy New Year!

 1. College Faculty Certification

-Anyone who has been teaching for five years or more in a college or university may have an opportunity to teach 8th grade through 12th grade.
+Anyone who has been teaching for five years or more in a college or university may have an opportunity to educate 8th grade through 12th grade.

 2. Adjunct Instructor Certification

-Adjunct professors who have been teaching for five years or more may have an opportunity to teach 8th grade through 12th grade.
+Adjunct professors who have been teaching for five years or more may have an opportunity to educate8th grade through 12th grade.

 3. Veterans of the Armed Forces

-Veterans with a bachelor's degree may be eligible to become teachers through this alternative path.
+Veterans with a bachelor's degree may be eligible through this alternative path.

 4. Exceptional Work Experience Certification